pdearmore/clParse/README.md

 define its own response loop, and will have a Status property of Successful once it is done, allowing you to loop until this happens (or until the Status is not equal to Executing).

-This project uses some "convention over configuration" philosophy when tying arguments in a command line to their appropriate classes in the application.
-Instead of giving an object a property that must match the string from the command line, an argument is matched up with the object by its class name.
-So a named argument like this `/estimate:5` will look for a NamedArgument subclass called EstimateArgument, and will set the Value property to 5.

 ## Usage
 Lorem ipsum blah blah.